 - Children's Hospital of Philadelphia (CHOP) employed physicians provide emergency pediatric care at Virtua Voorhees and Virtua Memorial 24/7

-- Virtua Memorial Pediatric Pavilion utlizes the latest technology to support the fastest recovery possible
+- Virtua Memorial Pediatric Pavilion utilizes the latest technology to support the fastest recovery possible

-- Virtua's urgent care centers in Moorestown and Washington Township are available when children are too sick to wait for a doctor appointment but too well to go to the emergency room
+- Virtua's urgent care centers in Moorestown, Washington Township and Voorhees are available when children are too sick to wait for a doctor appointment but too well to go to the emergency room

 Minor emergency care

 - Virtua Memorial and Virtua Voorhees provide designated areas for the prompt treatment of patients with minor illnesses such as ear infections or injuries such as cuts and sprains.
 This service is available between 9 am and 1 pm, 7 days a week at Virtua Memorial and between 11 am and 11 pm, 7 days a week at Virtua Voorhees.